gongjian1981/SENG8091-Group/requirements/functional.md

   > + I can also set and view my profile and view my history of check-ins, ratings, reviews, and redemptions.
   > + I can report inappropriate reviews or spam to the system.
   >

   see [detail](customer.md)
-- As a business user,
+- As a business user,r

   > + I want to be able to register my local business and select its category.
   > + I can respond to reviews left on my business page and report inappropriate reviews or spam to the system.
   > + I can post promotions to attract more customers.
   >

   see [detail](owner.md)
 - As a system admin,